w3f/polkadot-wiki/docs/learn/how-to/ledger-sign-transaction.md

 #### **My transaction failed**

 Signing a transaction means that it will be included in the blockchain.
 However, it doesn't always mean it will be executed.
 You can check the result of your transaction on a block explorer.
-Sometimes a transaction cannot be executed, and it fails:
+Sometimes a transaction can't be executed, and it fails:

 ![](../../assets/how-to/65012690425.png)